gebriish/wordle-solver/README.md

 # Wordle Solver

-A C++ program to help solve the popular game **Wordle** by filtering possible words and suggesting the best next guesses.
-This project is designed to help users refine their guesses efficiently based on provided feedback for each round.
+A C++ program to help solve the game **Wordle** by filtering possible words and suggesting the best next guesses.

 ![Wordle Solver Screenshot](res/screenshot.png)

 ## Overview
 This Wordle Solver filters through a dictionary of five-letter words to suggest the most likely candidates for the next guess.
 By marking letters as **green**, **yellow**, or **grey**, the solver helps narrow down possible solutions and provides helpful next guesses.